ESikich/sheepshead/sheepshead_rules.md

 ## A. Called-Ace Partner System

 ### Base Rule
-Once the picker has taken the blind and completed the bury, they must call the ace of a fail suit (♣, ♠, or ♥) that they do not hold.
+Once the picker has taken the blind and completed the bury, they must call the ace of a fail suit (♣, ♠, or ♥) that they hold (in the general sense, there are corner cases).
+They cannot call a fail if they only have an Ace of that fail.

 The player holding that ace becomes the picker’s silent partner.